StungEye-RRC/OO-Ruby-Challenges/README.md

 ## Test Driver Development

+**Quoting Exercism:**

 As programmers mature, they eventually want to test their code.

-Exercism we simulates [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD), where you write your tests before writing any functionality.
+Exercism simulates [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD), where you write your tests before writing any functionality.
 The simulation comes in the form of a pre-written test suite, which will signal that you have solved the problem.

 The tests are written using [Mini Test](https://github.com/seattlerb/minitest) a complete suite of testing facilities supporting TDD, BDD, mocking, and